mdn/developer-portal/README.md

 ./setup.sh --prune
 ```

-## Building a static site

-Wagtail Bakery can build a static version of the site and sync it to S3.
-In production this runs automatically when pages are published or unpublished from the Wagtail admin.
-When `settings.DEBUG` is `True`, however, this does not happen and you hae to trigger it manually.

-See [these notes](docs/automatic-publishing-to-s3.md) for more detail.

 ### Usage

 The preferred way to do things is to have `settings.DEBUG=False` and to have an AWS bucket configured as per `settings/local.py.example` and to let the task queue run the static-build-and-publish, either when a page is published or via a special management command for requesting a build: